Origin of Christmas

-That would lead to procedural snafus, and the pre-christmas clock would run out.Joe Lieberman's Civil-Rights Coup
+That would lead to procedural snafus, and the pre-Christmas clock would run out.Joe Lieberman's Civil-Rights Coup

-I plan on spending the pre-christmas season freeloading off French friends, eating their foie gras, and drinking their champagne.
+I plan on spending the pre-Christmas season freeloading off French friends, eating their foie gras, and drinking their champagne.

-Paris is in the midst of its pre-christmas sales, and as far as I can see, people are not holding back.
+Paris is in the midst of its pre-Christmas sales, and as far as I can see, people are not holding back.

 Did you see Robert again subsequent to this pre-Christmas Party 1962?Warren Commission (11 of 26): Hearings Vol. XI (of 15)